 Proof of Income

-You must show the lender how you generate income in order to get approval for the loan.
+You must show the lender how you generate income to get approval for the mortgage.
 General guidelines for different types of income are listed below

 |Type of Income||Documents Needed|